Grab lessons to give you the confidence and enthusiasm to feel great about your teaching!

 St. Patrick's Day activity.
 Foods of Ireland lesson.
 Irish culture activity

-3- Teach about traditional Irish Foods– This lesson has a colorful slideshow about the most popular traditional foods of Ireland including Boxty, Corned Beef, Black and White Pudding, Irish Stew, Irish Soda Bread, Irish Breakfast, Barmbrack, and more!
+This lesson has a colorful slideshow about the most popular traditional foods of Ireland, including Boxty, Corned Beef, Black and White Pudding, Irish Stew, Irish Soda Bread, Irish Breakfast, Barmbrack, and more!
 It also includes embedded videos and guided notes with questions for students to answer as they follow along.

-4- Make Irish Foods as a Food Lab- If you teach culinary arts or family consumer science, this is the fun part!
-Incorporate international foods into a holiday and you’ll have your student’s attention.
-We have made Reubans with class and for a fun twist, Reuban soup and even Reuben dip!
-As a menu item in the school-run cafe, these were a hit among both staff and students.
+This is the fun part if you teach culinary arts or family consumer science!
+Incorporate international foods into a holiday, and you’ll have your student’s attention.
+We have made Reubans with class, and for a fun twist, we have Reuben soup and even Reuben dip!
+These were a hit among staff and students as a menu item in the school-run cafe.

 • The origin of the dish